 Here it is as a centerpiece:

 Ah, now we get to ceremony backdrops.
-We’ve talked about a ton of ideas here, as well as where to buy wedding arches for maximum wow-factor.
-Here are some of our favorite backdrops that make inspiring wedding decorations.
+These wedding backdrops can be used for your ceremony or reception space.
+For even more inspiration on wedding backdrops, read: 14 Creative Wedding Reception Backdrops In this section, you’ll find a ton of unique wedding decoration ideas, including where to buy wedding arches for maximum wow-factor.
+Here are some of our favorite wedding backdrops that make beautiful decorations at your wedding.

 22. Tulle backdrop